 What is a Cat Leash?

 A cat leash and harness is a far safer alternative to free-roaming and a fantastic way to keep tabs on your cat, especially in their earlier more adventurous stages.
 Much like a dog leash and harness it typically consists of a comfortable (relatively loose-fitting) body harness and a leash to attach it to.
 The use of a cat leash has proven to significantly extend a cat’s life expectancy, as they don’t have the danger of wandering into the road or getting their ID collar stuck on something, unable to escape.
+For more options head over to our guide on cat collars.

 Should I Walk my Cat on a Leash?

 Every feline family member has its own personality, much like humans.
 The cat on leash method may not suit every cat, just the same as some dogs walk better off the leash than on it.
 However, walking cats on leashes can still be a general training device combined with additional training methods such as clicker training, or positive reinforcement with treats.
+Find out more about cat treats here.

 Which Cats will Benefit Most?